Kentucky Wildcats football: Joker Phillips era (2010–2012)

-Former Wildcat wide receiver and longtime assistant coach Joker Phillips was formally named head coach January 6, 2010 after Brooks' retirement; he had been Brooks' designated successor since 2008.
+On January 6, 2010, former Wildcat wide receiver and longtime assistant coach Joker Phillips was formally introduced as head coach after Brooks' retirement; he had been Brooks' designated successor since 2008.
 Kentucky started off strong under Phillips with a win on the road against archrival Louisville.
 The 2010 squad snapped a long-standing losing streak to South Carolina Coach Steve Spurrier by defeating the Gamecocks at Kroger Field.
 However, they dropped games to both Ole Miss and Mississippi State, lost to a Florida team on a down year and once again failed to beat its other archrival Tennessee, having lost 26 in a row to the Vols, the longest active losing streak by one team to another in college football at the time.
 The Wildcats capped the season with a 27–10 loss to Pittsburgh in the BBVA Compass Bowl.
 On November 26, 2011, Kentucky snapped the longest active FBS losing streak to any one team by defeating the Tennessee Vols 10–7 at Kroger Field.
 On November 4, 2012, the day after a 40–0 home shutout by Vanderbilt resulting with a 1–9 record, UK athletics director Mitch Barnhart released a public letter to Big Blue Nation announcing that Phillips would not return for the 2013 season, but that he would finish out the 2012 season as head coach.
-With Joker's 5-year contract only being 3 years complete at the end of the season, the university has to pay $2.55 Million over the final 2 years of the contract.
+With Joker's five-year contract only being three years complete at the end of the season, the university had to pay a $2.55 million buyout over the final two years of the contract.

 Mark Stoops era (2013–present)

-Florida State defensive coordinator Mark Stoops, brother of legendary former Oklahoma head coach Bob Stoops, was hired as Kentucky's head football coach on November 27, 2012.
+On November 27, 2012, Florida State defensive coordinator Mark Stoops, brother of legendary former Oklahoma head coach Bob Stoops, was hired as Kentucky's head football coach.
+Stoops had no prior head coaching experienced when he was hired.
 One of Stoops' first moves was hiring offensive coordinator Neal Brown, who brought back the "Air Raid" offense.
 After nine months as the head coach of the Wildcats, Stoops and his staff signed the highest ranked recruiting class in program history.
 Stoops's first season at Kentucky was a struggle, as the Wildcats duplicated the 2–10 record from 2012.
 Kentucky's wins in 2013 were over a winless Miami (OH) and FCS opponent Alabama State.
 In Stoops's second season, the Wildcats broke a 17-game SEC losing streak when they beat Vanderbilt the fourth game into the season.
 The Wildcats finished the 2014 season with a 5–7 record.
 After the season, offensive coordinator Neal Brown left to take the head coaching job at Troy.
 In 2015, Stoops's third season, the Wildcats duplicated their 5–7 record from 2014.
 They lost to Florida, Auburn, Mississippi State, Tennessee, Georgia, Vanderbilt, and Louisville, and they defeated Louisiana-Lafayette, South Carolina, Missouri, Eastern Kentucky and Charlotte.